Essential tremor: Anticonvulsants

-Fourth-line

-Theophylline has been used by some practitioners to treat ET, though it may also induce tremor.
-However, its use is debated due to conflicting data on its efficacy.
-Some evidence shows that low doses may lead to improvement.

-Ethanol has shown superior efficacy to those of benzodiazepines in small trials.
-It improves tremor in small doses and its effects are usually noticeable within 20 minutes for 3–5 hours, but occasionally appears in a rebound tremor augmentation later.
+Other second-line medications

+Additional medications that have been reported to show efficacy in treating ET are gabapentin, benzodiazepines such as alprazolam, clonazepam, and zonisamide, and pregabalin.
+However, most of the medications have limited evidence-based to support their clinical usage as treatments for ET.
 Some systematic reviews of medications for the treatment of ET have been conducted.
-A 2017 review of topiramate found limited data and low quality evidence to support its efficacy and the occurrence of treatment-limiting adverse effects, a 2017 review of zonisamide found insufficient information to assess efficacy and safety, and a 2016 review of pregabalin determined the effects to be uncertain due to the low quality of evidence.
+A 2017 review of topiramate found limited data and low-quality evidence to support its efficacy and the occurrence of treatment-limiting adverse effects, a 2017 review of zonisamide found insufficient information to assess efficacy and safety, and a 2016 review of pregabalin determined the effects to be uncertain due to the low quality of evidence.

-Botulinum injection
+Botulinum Toxin (BoNT)

-When medications do not control the tremor or the person does not tolerate medication, C. botulinum toxin, deep brain stimulation, or occupational therapy can be helpful.
-The electrodes for deep brain stimulation are usually placed in the "tremor center" of the brain, the ventral intermediate nucleus of the thalamus.
+Botulinum toxin is a neurotoxin produced by a gram-positive, rod-shaped bacteria called Clostridium botulinum.
+BoNT works by inhibiting acetylcholine release at the presynaptic terminal by inactivating the SNARE proteins (SNAP-25), which interfere with muscle contraction.
+BoNT type A injections have shown benefits in several clinical trials for the treatments of limb, voice, and head.
+However, the associated side effects included muscle weakness, stiffness reported within studies of limb tremors, and neck muscle pain, weakness, and dysphagia in clinical trials of head tremors.
+Botulinum toxin type A has been found to be helpful in treating voice tremors.

+Additional procedures

 Ultrasound

 Additionally, MRI-guided high-intensity focused ultrasound is a nonsurgical treatment option for people with essential tremor who are medication refractory.
-MRI-guided high-intensity focused ultrasound does not achieve healing, but can improve the quality of life.
+MRI-guided high-intensity focused ultrasound does not achieve healing, but can improve the quality of life by reducing the tremor manifestation.
 While its long-term effects are not yet established, the improvement in tremor score from baseline was durable at 1 year and 2 years following the treatment.
 To date, reported adverse events and side effects have been mild to moderate.
 Possible adverse events include gait difficulties, balance disturbances, paresthesias, headache, skin burns with ulcerations, skin retraction, scars, and blood clots.
 This procedure is contraindicated in pregnant women, persons who have non-MRI compatible implanted metallic devices, allergy to MR contrast agents, cerebrovascular disease, abnormal bleeding, hemorrhage and/or blood clotting disorders, advanced kidney disease or on dialysis, heart conditions, severe hypertension, and ethanol or substance abuse, among others.
 The US Food and Drug Administration (FDA) approved Insightec's Exablate Neuro system to treat essential tremor in 2016.

-Another treatment for essential tremor is a surgical option; deep brain stimulation is used.